 Supplement makers want people to believe their products are inexpensive, nonsurgical solutions for weight loss, but no dietary supplement is equivalent to gastric bypass, Lap-Band® or other surgical procedures proven to curb appetite and produce weight loss.

-Clues to diet ad claims stretching the truth include:
+Clues diet ad claims are stretching the truth include:

 - Unnamed or unpublished research studies and clinical trials.

 - Clinical trails funded by the supplement maker.

 - Claims diet and exercise are not required to lose weight.

 - Fine print research studies “suggest” the statements in the ads are factual.

 - Young, attractive male and female models with defined muscles.